ladisk/FLife/README.rst

 Spectral Methods
 -----------------
 Currently 16 spectral methods are supported.
-Methods for wideband process are organized into 3 subgroups:
+Methods for broadband process are organized into 3 subgroups:

-    - Narrowband correction factor - methods are based on narrowband approximation, accounting for wideband procces with correction factor.
+    - Narrowband correction factor - methods are based on narrowband approximation, accounting for broadband procces with correction factor.
     - RFC PDF approximation - methods are based on approximation of Rainflow Probability Density Function.
-    - PSD splitting - methods are based on splitting of PSD of wideband process into N narrowband approximations and accounting their interactions.
+    - PSD splitting - methods are based on splitting of PSD of broadband process into N narrowband approximations and accounting their interactions.

 |SpectralMethods_img|